SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

     # <-- as the deprovisioning steps are not specified, only the `TenantOperation` workload (first available) will be executed
 ```

-In the above example, for each tenant operation, not only are the valid jobs (steps) specified, but also the order in which they are to be executed.
+In the example above, for each tenant operation, not only are the valid jobs (steps) specified, but also the order in which they are to be executed.
 Each step in an operation is defined with:

 - `workloadName`refers to the job workload executed in this operation step
 - `continueOnFailure` is valid only for `CustomTenantOperation` steps and indicates whether the overall tenant operation can proceed when this operation step fails.

 > NOTE:
 >
-> - Specifying `tenantOperations` is required only in case `CustomTenantOperations` are to be used.
+> - Specifying `tenantOperations` is required only if `CustomTenantOperations` are to be used.
 If not specified, each operation will comprise of only the `TenantOperation` step (the first one available from `workloads`).
-> - The `tenantOperations`, and specified sequencing are valid only for tenants provisioned (or deprovisioned) on the corresponding `CAPApplicationVersion` and for tenants being upgraded to this `CAPApplicationVersion`.
+> - The `tenantOperations` and specified sequencing are valid only for tenants provisioned (or deprovisioned) on the corresponding `CAPApplicationVersion` and for tenants being upgraded to this `CAPApplicationVersion`.

 ### Sequencing content jobs